 - Gum disease with resulting bone loss

 We perform tooth extractions with your comfort in mind.
 Recovering and managing pain after a tooth extraction is a simple process.
 Wait a full day before cleaning or brushing your teeth around the surgical site.
 Beginning the day after the extraction, gently rinse your mouth with warm saltwater (a teaspoon of salt per 8 oz of water) several times a day and after eating.
-Be sure to do this in a gentle manner to avoid loosening the blood clot, which may lead to dry socket.
+Be sure to do this in a gentle manner as to avoid loosening the blood clot, which may lead to dry socket.

 |Monday||8am – 5pm|